thiagoa/notes/Clojure.md

         :ret map?)
 ```

-It accounts for the case when the map does not have the keys we ask for.
+It accounts for the case when the map does not have the input keys.

-And given that we have a specification, we can run a property-based test for it automatically with:
+And given that we have a specification, we can run a property-based test for it automatically:

 ```clj
 (st/check 'playground.core/slice)